What is MongoDB?

 MongoDB Data Management

-MongoDB provides horizontal scale-out for databases using a technique called sharding, which is transparent to applications.
+MongoDB provides horizontal scale-out for databases on low cost, commodity hardware using a technique called sharding, which is transparent to applications.
 Sharding distributes data across multiple physical partitions called shards.
 Sharding allows MongoDB deployments to address the hardware limitations of a single server, such as bottlenecks in RAM or disk I/O, without adding complexity to the application.
+MongoDB automatically balances the data in the cluster as the data grows or the size of the cluster increases or decreases.

-MongoDB is ACID compliant at the document level.
+MongoDB provides ACID properties at the document level.
 One or more fields may be written in a single operation, including updates to multiple sub-documents and elements of an array.
-The ACID guarantees provided by MongoDB ensures complete isolation as a document is updated; any errors cause the operation to roll back and clients receive a consistent view of the document.
+The ACID guarantees provided by MongoDB ensure complete isolation as a document is updated; any errors cause the operation to roll back so that clients receive a consistent view of the document.

 Developers can use MongoDB’s Write Concerns to configure operations to commit to the application only after they have been flushed to the journal file on disk.
 This is the same model used by many traditional relational databases to provide durability guarantees.
-As a distributed system, MongoDB presents additional flexibility in enabling users to achieve their desired durability goals by controlling how write operations are persisted across replicas.
-You can learn more in the Write Availability section below.
+As a distributed system, MongoDB presents additional flexibility that helps users to achieve their desired availability SLAs.
+Each query can specify the appropriate write concern, such as writing to at least two replicas in one data center and one replica in a second data center.

 MongoDB maintains multiple copies of data called replica sets using native replication.
 A replica set is a fully self-healing shard that helps prevent database downtime.
 Replica failover is fully automated, eliminating the need for administrators to intervene manually.

-The number of replicas in a MongoDB replica set is configurable, and a larger number of replicas provides increased data durability and protection against database downtime (e.g., in case of multiple machine failures, rack failures, data center failures, or network partitions).
+The number of replicas in a MongoDB replica set is configurable: a larger number of replicas provide increased data availability and protection against database downtime (e.g., in case of multiple machine failures, rack failures, data center failures, or network partitions).
 Optionally, operations can be configured to write to multiple replicas before returning to the application, thereby providing functionality that is similar to synchronous replication.

 IN-MEMORY PERFORMANCE WITH ON-DISK CAPACITY